ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 ~~~

 The simpler form of Send that does not take any messageContext is equivalent
-to passing a default messageContext with not values added.
+to passing a default MessageContext with not values added.

 If an application wants to override Message Properties for a specific message,
-it can acquire an empty messageContext Object and add all desired Message
+it can acquire an empty MessageContext Object and add all desired Message
 Properties to that Object.
 It can then reuse the same messageContext Object
 for sending multiple Messages with the same properties.

-Parameters may be added to a messageContext object only before the context is used
+Properties may be added to a MessageContext object only before the context is used
 for sending.
 Once a messageContext has been used with a Send call, modifying any
-of its parameters is invalid.
+of its properties is invalid.

 Message Properties may be inconsistent with the properties of the Protocol Stacks
 underlying the Connection on which a given Message is sent.
 For example,